Koichi Sugiyama: Early life and television career

 Sugiyama was born in Tokyo, Japan, on April 11, 1931.
-While growing up, Sugiyama's home was filled with music, which ultimately inspired his passion.
 In high school, he began to write various small musical works.
 He attended the University of Tokyo and graduated with full honors in 1956.
 He then went into the reporting and entertainment sections of Nippon Cultural Broadcasting.
 He joined Fuji TV as a director in 1958.
 He left the station in 1965 to become a freelance director but had begun concentrating solely on musical composition and orchestration by 1968.

 From the late 1960s to the early 1980s, Sugiyama composed for several musicals, commercials, kayōkyoku pop artists, animated movies, and television shows, such as Science Ninja Team Gatchaman: The Movie, The Sea Prince and the Fire Child, and Cyborg 009.
 He also assisted Riichiro Manabe with the composition for Godzilla vs. Hedorah, composing the record single of the soundtrack and conducting for some of the tracks.
 Sugiyama also wrote the 1976 single Heart Dorobō for the Japanese pop trio Candies.

 In a little known foray for Matsushita Electric, Sugiyama composed, arranged & conducted a track called Disco Check, for the fourth volume of Technics '80 Audio Inspection records, performed with 24 instruments by the Nova Studio Group.
-With these records not being for sale, this astonishing & innovative piece has probably rarely been heard outside the Technics dealers they were intended for, though copies do sometimes turn up second hand online.